thedonutdan/Asteroids/README.md

 Running this game requires Java 14 or later.

 ### Running from Jar file
 A .jar file is included in the release of this project.
-Simply download the .jar file, install java 14 or later from [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html), then you can either double-click the file, or navigate to the directory it is located in using the command line interface and run java -jar Asteroids.jar.
+Simply download the .jar file, install java 14 or later from [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html), then you can either double-click the file, or navigate to the directory it is located in using the command line interface and run `java -jar Asteroids.jar`.

 ### Running from source code
 Follow these steps to run from the source code: